-Old-age pension: The value of the pension is dependent on the insured's contributions plus accrued interest, minus administrative fees.
-At retirement, the accumulated capital must be used to provide a life annuity or to make programmed withdrawals if the pension is less than 25% of the national pension rate (317.14 EEK).
+Old-age pension: The value of the pension depends on the insured's contributions plus accrued interest, minus administrative fees.
+At retirement, the accumulated capital must be used to provide a life annuity or to make programmed withdrawals if the pension is less than 25% of the national pension rate.

-The first payments from the mandatory individual account system will start in 2009.
+The first benefits from the mandatory individual account system will start in 2009.